-Circular Economy is a multidisciplinary research theme at Aston University.
-This theme spans a wide range of areas, from technology and process development for materials recovery and life extension, to business modelling that will reduce their carbon footprint.
+Circular Economy is a multidisciplinary research theme at Aston University, it spans from technology and process development for materials recovery and product life extension, to system modelling for reducing waste footprint

 In the College of Engineering and Physical Sciences (EPS) at Aston, Circular Economy (CE) research is conducted across the following areas: